Research projects

 THE EYES OF OTHERS ARE WHAT REALLY MATTER: A study into the experience living with dementia from an insider perspective.

-The aim of this study is to contribute to our understanding of the day-to-day experiences by providing an idiographic description of what it means existentially to be in the world as a person affected by a form of dementia, taking into account the contextual nature of these embodied experiences.
+The aim of this study was to contribute to our understanding of the day-to-day experiences by providing an idiographic description of what it means existentially to be in the world as a person affected by a form of dementia, taking into account the contextual nature of these embodied experiences.

-Our findings show that living with dementia–from a first-person perspective–can be understood as a severely unsettling experience: the people concerned enter a very uncertain, unpredictable and ambiguous period of life.
+Our findings have shown that living with dementia–from a first-person perspective–can be understood as a severely unsettling experience: the people concerned enter a very uncertain, unpredictable and ambiguous period of life.
 They have to face all kinds of losses that considerably change and disrupt their relationships with 1) their own body, 2) with others and 3) with the surrounding world.

-Our study demonstrates how the people with dementia are affected by ‘the eyes of others’.
+Our study has demonstrated how the people with dementia are affected by ‘the eyes of others’.
 They longed for a safe and accepting environment, but quite often felt scrutinized by inquisitive and disapproving looks.
 The outcomes also reveal a connection between dominant social imaginaries and people’s self-understanding of dementia.
 Much of the suffering stems from living under the shadow of negative imaginaries.

-READY TO GIVE UP ON LIFE: A study into the lived experience of older people who consider their lives to be completed and no longer worth living.
+A study into the lived experience of older people who consider their lives to be completed

 “My life is over.
 I’m done with it.”